tamrinotte/obscuro/README.md

 ![ObscuroLogo](https://cdn.pixabay.com/photo/2017/07/26/11/47/magic-2541458_960_720.jpg)

 Obscuro is a command line tool that you can use to encrypt or decrypt particular files or folders.
 You can also encrypt or decrypt folders recursively by using the "--recursive" option.
 Otherwise, subdirectories will be skipped and only the files in the target folder will be encrypted.
-If you have group of friends you can encrypt a file or folder multiple times and decrypt it by the keys in the right order.
+If you have group of friends you can encrypt a file or folder multiple times and decrypt it by using the keys in the right order.

 ## INSTALLATION
 1) ```pip3 install cryptography```